Welcome to today's edition of the Rush 24-7 podcast.

 He was entirely unschooled.

-Uh Martin Van Buren left school at fourteen.
+Martin Van Buren left school at 14.

 Zachary Taylor never went to school at all.

-Since Ronald Reagan left office.
+Since Ronald Reagan left office, Ronald Reagan, remember, Eureka College, Illinois?

-America, for the first time in its history, uh has lived under continuous rule by the Ivy League.
+America, for the first time in its history, has lived under continuous rule by the Ivy League.

-It's it's not a two-party system now, it's a two-school system.
+It's not a two-party system now.

-Uh so it's not even true now.
+So it's not even true now.

-It'd be completely absurd.
+It would be completely absurd.

-And again, this is unrepublican.
+And again, this is un-Republican.

 This is entirely un-Republican.

-So don't mock what's going on at Westminster Abbey just because they've all got goofy titles like Duchess and Marquis and Prince of This and Prince of that.
+So don't mock what's going on at Westminster Abbey just because they've all got goofy titles like Duchess and Marquess and Prince of this and Prince of that when you're going exactly the same way.

 What would William McKinley's chances of getting to the White House now be?